sherrymalik-200/JavaScript/Readme.md

 #### 🔹 3.
 Modern Useful Tricks

-Destructuring (not a method, but often used with objects):
+Destructuring

+“Destructuring is used to unpack values from arrays or objects into separate variables.”

 `const person = { name: "Ali", age: 20 };
 const { name, age } = person;
 console.log(name, age); // Ali 20`

-Spread Operator (…):
+Spread Operator (...):

+“The spread operator is used to copy or combine arrays and objects by expanding their elements.”
 `const obj1 = { a: 1, b: 2 };
 const obj2 = { ...obj1, c: 3 };
 console.log(obj2); // { a: 1, b: 2, c: 3 }`